 A mouthguard is a comfortable piece of athletic gear that fits over your teeth and protects your smile, lips, tongue, face, and jaw.
 New research indicates that mouthguards may even reduce the severity of concussions.

-While hockey, boxing, and rugby players would obviously benefit from mouthguards, others, like bicyclists, weightlifters, and gymnasts made the ADA's list of athletes who need mouthguards.
+While hockey, boxing, and football players would obviously benefit from mouthguards, others, like bicyclists, weightlifters, and gymnasts are also on the American Dental Association's list of athletes who need mouthguards.
 This may sound excessive, but studies show that 13 to 39 percent of all dental injuries are sports related.
 Because the face is an important part of a person’s image, self-confidence, and sometimes success, it’s better to be safe than toothless!

-Before facemasks and mouthguards were required in football, half of all players' injuries were to the mouth.
+Before facemasks and mouthguards were required in football, half of all injuries were to the mouth.
 During the season, players had a one in ten chance of mouth injury.
-Since high schools and colleges began requiring facemasks and mouthguards, the number of injuries reported has dropped 200,000 per year.
-Naturally, dentists and the ADA recommend mouthguards for adults and children in any recreational activity that poses the risk of injury to your mouth.
+Since high schools and colleges began requiring facemasks and mouthguards, the number of injuries reported has dropped by 200,000 per year!
+Naturally, dentists and the ADA recommend mouthguards for adults and children during any recreational activity that poses the risk of injury to the mouth.

 Types of Mouthguards

 You may have seen ready-made mouthguards in a department or sporting goods store.
 These generic mouthguards are inexpensive and readily available.
-Unfortunately, because they are not custom-fitted, they seem bulky and uncomfortable in the mouth.
-Ready-made mouthguards are secured by closed jaws which means, when an athlete wears a ready-made mouthguard, speaking and breathing may be difficult.
+Unfortunately, because they are not custom-fitted, they often feel bulky and uncomfortable in the mouth.
+Ready-made mouthguards are secured by closed jaws, which means when an athlete wears a ready-made mouthguard, speaking and breathing may be difficult.

 The best solution, custom-made mouthguards, are comfortable, practical, and protective.
 We will create the mouthguard after taking impressions of your teeth.